larryhastings/big/README.md

 truncates the line at the beginning of the leftmost comment separator.

+By default, `quotes` and `multiline_quotes` are both false, in which case `lines_strip_line_comments` will truncate each line at the leftmost comment marker and yield the resulting line.
+If the line doesn't contain any comment markers, `lines_strip_line_comments` will yield it unchanged.

 If `quotes` is true, it must be an iterable of quote characters.
-`lines_strip_line_comments` will parse the line and ignore comment characters inside quoted strings.
-If a line ends with an unterminated quoted string, `lines_strip_line_comments` will raise `SyntaxError`.
+`lines_strip_line_comments` will parse the line and ignore comment markers inside quoted strings.
+Quote marks must be balanced; if you open a quoted string, you must close it.
+If a line ends with an quoted string still open, `lines_strip_line_comments` will raise `SyntaxError`.

 `multiline_quotes` is similar to `quotes`, except quoted strings are permitted to span lines.
-If the iterator stops iteration with an unterminated multiline quoted string, `lines_strip_line_comments` will raise `SyntaxError`.
+If the iterator stops iteration with a multiline quoted string still open, `lines_strip_line_comments` will raise `SyntaxError`.

 `escape` specifies an escape string to allow having the closing quote